GatoGraphQL/ExtensionStarter/README.md

 It also avoids Rector from producing errors when downgrading the code.

-Stubs must be added for all the WordPress integration plugins for which there is an extension in the monorepo (eg: WooCommerce, Yoast SEO, or Hello Dolly).
+Stubs must be added for all the WordPress integration plugins for which there is an extension in the monorepo (eg: WooCommerce, Yoast SEO, etc).

 The stub files, if not already available for that WordPress plugin, can be generated using [`php-stubs/generator`](https://github.com/php-stubs/generator) (check also [`php-stubs/wordpress-stubs`](https://github.com/php-stubs/wordpress-stubs)).